basp-group/AIRI/README.md

 You will then also need to update the local repository configuration to use this approach for the sub-modules and update the submodules separately as detailed below.

-- Submodules update: updating from an existing `Faceted-HyperSARA` repository.
+- Submodules update: updating from an existing `AIRI` repository.

 ```bash
 git pull